rbutters321/MSBA-Capstone/README.md

 ## Solution to the business problem:

 My group's solution to the business problem was to identify the 5-10 important features of their data that would determine if a customer was likely to default or not.
-The top 10 features included -
+The top 10 features included:

   -EXT_SOURCE_3